rwaldron/particle-io/readme.md

 });
 ```

+#### Troubleshooting

+If you're board is connecting, but the `board.on("ready", ...)` event is not occuring, ensure the wifi network you are connected to allows for direct TCP client/server sockets (this form of communication is often blocked by public wifi networks).

 ### Johnny-Five IO Plugin

-Particle-IO can be used as an [IO Plugin](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) for [Johnny-Five](https://github.com/rwaldron/johnny-five):
+Particle-io can be used as an [IO Plugin](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) for [Johnny-Five](https://github.com/rwaldron/johnny-five):

 ```js
 var five = require("johnny-five");